syncfusion-content/maui-docs/MAUI/TimePicker/time-picker-mode.md

 The relative dialog mode is used to show the time picker in a pop up by setting the [Mode] property to [`RelativeDialog`].
 It is used to align the picker in a specific position.
 You can set the position by setting the [RelativePosition] property in the [SfTimePicker].

 The [RelativePosition] is specified in the picker property enumeration, which is used to align the picker in a specific position.
-It provides eight position such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft` and `AlignBottomRight`.
+It provides eight position such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
 The default relative position is `AlignTop` in the [SfTimePicker].

 {% tabs %}